marcos4lex/calculadora/README.md

 # calculator-in-C

-it's a calculator, an exercise of introduction to the C language.
+it's a calculator as an exercise of introduction to the C language.
 When you open it, it'll require you to use 2 values,

 For example: